THartmanOfTheRedwoods/Java-Assignment-010/README.md

 * Read the W3Schools page on class methods: [W3Schools Java Class Methods](https://www.w3schools.com/java/java_class_methods.asp)
 * In your own words, write a few sentences below explaining the difference between static and public methods in relation to a class.
+    * A static method is fixed and cannot be changed.
+This means java will let you acsess it directly from the class.
+A public method can change based on the context of its object.
+This means you can only use it when you have and object to go with it.
 ## Part 3 - Dogs

 * View the image below, and from the image, construct a Java file **Dog** that mirrors the diagrammed class and the 3 dog objects.